 If you are housing a single betta fish, you need a 5-gallon tank.
 If you are putting a betta in a community tank, you should start with a minimum of 15 gallons, depending on how many and what kind of fish are sharing the space.

 Because betta fish can get aggressive when they are placed in situations where they feel threatened, it is important to mindfully consider which tank mates, if any, you’d like for your betta.
 If you do decide on a community tank, make sure, first of all, that the bettas have enough room to stake out their territory.

 Any betta tank mates should be larger and able to defend themselves if the betta acts up.
 Avoid fish that will nip at the paradise betta’s luxurious fins and tails.

 Choose fish that are not brightly colored like the betta.
 Bright colors may make the betta feel like it has to compete, which could lead to conflict.

 Keeping Paradise Bettas Together

-The main issue with keeping Paradise Bettas together is the aggression between the males, so you should never keep more than one male in a tank.
-In their effort to assert their dominance, injury and death is a likely outcome.
+The main issue with keeping paradise bettas together is the aggression between the males, so you should never keep more than one male in a tank.
+In their effort to assert their dominance, injury and death is likely outcome.

 They also are prone to the viral infection called Lymphocystis, which presents as tiny white dots that turn into growths that look like cauliflower.